TheDeFiQuant/openbook-v2-cli/README.md

 ### Create OpenOrders Account (OOA)

-Create an OpenOrders account for a market.
+Create an OpenOrders account (OOA) for a market.
+First-time traders need an OOA to start trading on OpenBook and to access new markets.
+You can create multiple OOAs for the same market, allowing you to separate different trading strategies or to separate account activity between discretionary and systematic trading.

 ```sh
 npx ts-node cli.ts createOOA --market <MARKET_PUBKEY> --ownerKeypair <KEYPAIR_FILE_PATH> --name <ACCOUNT_NAME>